-At Hyperallergic, it's Big Show Review Week.
-Brent Burket is in the process of reviewing the Brucennial piece by piece, and I checked out the National Academy Museum's 185th Annual Exhibition.
-Here's an excerpt from the post, which went on line earlier today.
+At Hyperallergic, it’s Big Show Review Week.
+Brent Burket is in the process of reviewing the Brucennial piece by piece, Nancy Agabian is at the Whitney Biennial, and I checked out the National Academy Museum’s 185th Annual Exhibition.
+Here’s an excerpt from the post, which went on line earlier today.

 185th Annual: An Invitational Exhibition of Contemporary American Art, National Academy Museum, New York, NY.
 Through June 8, 2010.